BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/1 Million Voices.md

 <a href="#top">Back to Top</a>

 ### Collaborative Process on X
-Join the interactive dialogue on [👉🏼 To Afterglow on X](#) to share suggestions, ideas, and feedback.
+Join the interactive dialogue on [👉🏼 To Afterglow on X](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Afterglow/README.md) to share suggestions, ideas, and feedback.

 Your involvement can shape this project and contribute to an innovative experiment in open-source creativity.
-Let's redefine collaboration in the digital age, together! [👉🏼 To Afterglow on X](#)

 <a href="#top">Back to Top</a>